advancedresearch/quickbacktrack/README.md

 - Solve simple steps to reduce debug output
 - Trait `Puzzle` for solving generic constraint satisfaction problems
 - Can start with non-empty puzzle
-- Get get difference from initial puzzle state
+- Can get difference from initial puzzle state

 ### Sudoku